vasavi-sure/Ecommerce_Sales_Dashboard/README.md

 **Tableau:** Tableau was utilized to create an interactive and dynamic dashboard, allowing users to filter data by region, customer segment, and time period.
 The visualizations enable real-time decision-making with clear insights into sales performance.

-**Data Processing and Analysis:** Extensive data analysis was performed using profit margins, sales volume, and customer segmentation data.
-This detailed analysis allowed the identification of key growth markets and underperforming categories.

 **Advanced KPI Tracking:** By incorporating KPIs such as sales, profit, and order quantity, the dashboard provides a high-level summary of business performance.
 These KPIs are critical for management to monitor and adjust strategies in real-time.